 Food and drinks at KnK Longboard Camp

 You’ll need to walk only 5 minutes to get to the nearest and only store in the village where you can get some food for breakfast.
-That’s a great alternative to a bit more costly offer at Hotel Kovač, which is usually 5 Euros for all you can eat (sausages, fried egs, yoghurt, panecakes, toast sendwitch with ham and cheese, fresh fruit, croasants, coffee or tea, etc).
+That’s a great alternative to a bit more costly offer at Hotel Kovač, which is usually 5 Euros for all you can eat (sausages, fried eggs, yogurt, pancakes, toast sandwich with ham and cheese, fresh fruit, croissants, coffee or tea, etc).

 At KnK the track runs from 11am till 6pm without stopping, but you can take a break from skating and get your lunch at the start (on the track).
 You can choose from grilled meat, kebab, falafel and similar and the prices stretch from 3 to 4 Euros.

 After a full day of skating, you can have a dinner at the Hotel Kovač for a discounted price of 6.5 Euros.
 You’ll be served with a three course meal (soup, salad, main meal and possibly a desert).
 Vegans and vegetarians are covered as well.
 While you’re at it, you can also grab a cool beer for 2.20 Euros.

 Since KnK Longboard Camp is a six days long event, you’ll have to pack a bit more stuff.
 Usually it gets hot up on the track and you’ll sweat a lot, so make sure you have enough t-shirts, socks and underwear – at least two pieces per day.